cah-beth-rissman/code_201_reading_notes/201/class-02.md

     * Returns expr1 if it can be converted to true; otherwise, returns expr2.
 Thus, when used with Boolean values, || returns true if either operand is true; if both are false, returns false.

 ## Things I need to know more about
+* shift + command + . to see hidden files on a Mac file finder